tphillips/MeshMqtt/README.md

 cd meshmqtt
 nano compose.yaml
 ```
 Set your environment up in there.
-The following needs to be set with your values:
+The following needs to be set with your values (See options below for help):
 ```
 - host=192.168.4.197
 - port=1883